fastify/fastify/docs/Plugins-Guide.md

   next()
 })
 ```
-Inside the second register call `instance.util` will throw an error, because `util` exists only inside the first register context.<br>
+Inside the second register call `instance.util` will throw an error, because `util` exists only inside the first register context.<br/>
 Let's step back for a moment and get deeper on this: when using the `register` api you will create a new context every time and this avoids situations like the one mentioned few line above.
 But pay attention, the encapsulation works only for the ancestors and the brothers, but not for the sons.
 ```js
 fastify.register((instance, opts, next) => {